Thomas Beatty, interim director

 Nakita Battle has a goal to continue pursuing an associate's degree in early childhood education.
 She has been working with young children since 2000.
 She loves working with children 16 months through 2 years of age.
 Her passion for teaching and level of patience are not to be underestimated; Nakita prides herself on being a good role model for her students.
 She enjoys singing and reading.

-Katriina Bell, center coordinator
+Katriina Bell, administrative assistant

 Katriina Bell is a summa cum laude graduate of Eastern New Mexico University.
 She holds a bachelor’s degree in communicative disorders with a minor in health and human services.
 She served overseas for five years as a reading specialist.
 Katrina enjoys hiking, photography and travel.